Kalal0/ROS-Installation-steps-for-PC-and-JetsonNano/README.md

           rosdep update

- If you executed all these commands without any errors popping up then ROS was sucessfully installed.
+ If you executed all these commands without any errors popping up then ROS has been sucessfully installed.

  For a more indepth explanations what all these commands do visit: http://wiki.ros.org/noetic/Installation/Ubuntu <br /> <br /> <br /> <br /> <br /> <br />